 Advanced WordPress Plugin

 Like our other authoring tools, our Advanced WordPress plugin provides markup using the Schema.org vocabulary.
-The plugin can automatically generate Schema Markup for pages and posts, and provides users access to our Schema App Editor for further Schema Markup customizations.
+The plugin can automatically generate Schema Markup for pages and posts.
+It also provides users access to our Schema App Editor for further Schema Markup customizations.

 The Advanced WordPress plugin also has the ability to map WordPress tags and categories to Wikipedia and Wikidata entities to help search engines better match content with relevant search queries on those topics.